pingcap/docs/tidb-cloud/migrate-incremental-data-from-mysql-using-data-migration.md

 If you specify GTID as the start position to migrate incremental data, note the following limitations:

-- Make sure that the GTID is enabled in the source database.
+- Make sure that the GTID mode is enabled in the source database.
 - If the source database is MySQL, the MySQL version must be 5.6 or later, and the storage engine must be InnoDB.
 - If the migration job connects to a secondary database in upstream, the `REPLICATE CREATE TABLE ...
 SELECT` events cannot be migrated, because the statement will be split into two transactions (`CREATE TABLE` and `INSERT`) that are assigned the same GTID, which will cause the `INSERT` statement to be ignored by the secondary database.